Zero to 180 – Three Minute Magic

 Zeroto180

-Not sure how this fascinating production – written and arranged by Van Dyke Parks and sung by Skip Battyn in the magical year of 1967* – came to my attention originally.
-“High Coin” by Skip Battyn (1965) [*Wrong – recorded in 1965!
-See comments attached at the end of this
+Not sure how this gentle, beguiling production — written and arranged by Van Dyke Parks and sung by Skip Battyn in the magical year of 1967* — came to my attention originally.
+“High Coin“ Skip Battyn (1965) — YouTube streaming audio clip removed in 2023, sadly — [*Wrong – recorded

 Read More »